Newborn screening is the practice of testing every newborn for certain harmful or potentially fatal disorders that aren't otherwise apparent at birth.

 Do you have another reason to believe that your child may be at risk for a certain condition?

-In the first 2 or 3 days of life, your baby's heel will be pricked to obtain a small blood sample for testing.
-Most states have a state or regional laboratory perform the analyses, although some use a private lab.
+In the first 2 or 3 days of life, your baby's heel will be pricked to get a small blood sample for testing.
+Most states have a state or regional laboratory do the analyses, although some use a private lab.

-It's generally recommended that the sample be taken after the first 24 hours of life.
-Some tests, such as the one for PKU, may not be as sensitive if they're done too soon after birth.
+It's generally recommended that the blood sample be taken after the first 24 hours of life.
 However, because mothers and newborns are often discharged within a day, some babies may be tested within the first 24 hours.
 If this happens, experts recommend that a repeat sample be taken no more than 1 to 2 weeks later.
-It's especially important that the PKU screening test be run again for accurate results.
 Some states routinely do two tests on all infants.

 Getting the Results

 If a test result comes back abnormal, try not to panic.
-This does not necessarily mean that your child has the disorder in question.
+This does not necessarily mean that your child has a disorder.
 A screening test is not the same as diagnostic test.
-The initial screening provides only preliminary information that must be followed up with more specific diagnostic testing.
+The initial screening provides only early information that must be followed up with more specific testing.

 If testing confirms that your child does have a disorder, your doctor may refer you to a specialist for further evaluation and treatment.
 Keep in mind that dietary restrictions and supplements, along with proper medical supervision, often can prevent most of the serious physical and mental problems that were associated with metabolic disorders in the past.

 You also may wonder whether the disorder can be passed on to any future children.
-You'll want to discuss this with your doctor and perhaps a genetic counselor.
+Talk with your doctor and perhaps a genetic counselor.
 Also, if you have other children who weren't screened for the disorder, consider having testing done.
-Again, speak with your doctor.

 Know Your Options